-77 Supra note 17, ss 3, 4 and preface (emphasis added).
+[&]quot;Supra note 17, ss 3, 4 and preface (emphasis added).
 Section 4 refers to an owner of land who "either directly or indirectly invites or permits..." any person to use the premises for recreational purposes.

 78 492 A.2d 241 (Del.
 1985) at 244 (however this decision was superseded by an amendment to the legislation in 1989 to provide that the act applied whether or not the recreational user entered upon the land with the consent of the owner).
-A similar decision in LePoide vin v.
+A similar

+[104] Other US courts have refused to imply a requirement of public access from similarly worded provisions.
+Those courts have relied on the fact that the legislation does not contain an express requirement to that effect.
+In addition, it was concluded that implying the requirement was unreasonable because no landowner would be prepared to allow all persons to use the property at all times and allowing any limitations to be placed on access would create uncertainty as to whether or not the provision applied in any given case.79 decision in LePoidevin v.
 Wilson, 330 N.W.2d 555 (Wis.
 1983) was also superseded by legislative amendments.
 See also Herring v.
 Hauck, 165 S.E.2d 198 (Ga.
 Ct.
 App.
 1968) and Perrine v.
-Kennec ott, 911 P.2d 1290 (Utah 1996).
+Kennecott, 911 P.2d 1290 (Utah 1996).

 79 Johnson v.
-Stryker Corp., 388 N.E.2d 932 (Ill.
+Stryker Corp., 388 N.E.2d 932 (III.
 App.
 Ct.
 1979); Friedman v.
 Grand Central Sanitation, 571 A2d.
 (Pa.
 1990); Wymer supra note 33.

-premises in order to gain the benefit of the legislation.
-80 In Alabama, the legislation not only includes a public access requirement, but also sets out how this requirement is to be met:
+[105] A few US jurisdictions have chosen to include an express requirement in their recreational use legislation that an occupier grant public access to their premises in order to gain the benefit of the legislation.80 In Alabama, the legislation not only includes a public access requirement, but also sets out how this requirement is to be met: (a) the liability limitation protection of this article may only be asserted by an owner who can reasonably establish that the outdoor recreational land was open for non-commercial use to the general public at the time of the injury to a person using such land for any public recreational purpose.
+Any owner may create a rebuttable presumption of having opened land for non-commercial public recreational use by:

-- (a) the liability limitation protection of this article may only be asserted by an owner who can reasonably establish that the outdoor recreational land was open for non-commercial use to the general public at the time of the injury to a person using such land for any public recreational purpose.
-Any owner may create a rebuttable presumption of having opened land for non-commercial public recreational use by: - (1) Posting signs around the boundaries and at the entrances of such land: - (2) Publishing a notice in a newspaper of general circulation in the locality in which the outdoor recreational land is situated, and describing that land; or - (3) Recording a notice in the public records of any county in which any part of the outdoor recreational land is situated, and describing such land: - (4) Any act similar to subdivision (1)(2) or (3) of subsection (a), which is designed to put the public on notice that such outdoor recreational land is open to non-commercial public recreational use.81 iii.
-General Observations
+- Posting signs around the boundaries and at the entrances of such land; - (2) Publishing a notice in a newspaper of general circulation in the locality in which the outdoor recreational land is situated, and describing that land; or - (3) Recording a notice in the public records of any county in which any part of the outdoor recreational land is situated, and describing such land; - (4) Any act similar to subdivision (1)(2) or (3) of subsection (a), which is designed to put the public on notice that such outdoor recreational land is open to non-commercial public recreational use.81